IgnacioIbaigorria/gestion-app/README.md

 1. Clone this repository
 2. Run `npm install` to install dependencies
-3. Configure your Firebase database (see Configuration section)
+3. Configure your Supabase database (see Configuration section)
 4. Run `npx expo start` to start the development server

 ## Download